ebowman/api-first-hand/README.md

 functionality as the framework to generate the data values, and map the data types of our API definition on the test data generators that are created by the plugin.
 ScalaTest provides `org.scalacheck.Gen` and `org.scalacheck.Arbitrary` objects with utility methods that help generate a range of (possibly arbitrary) data values for common Scala types and primitives.
-The Play-Swagger plugin uses these methods to create test data generators specific for the data types of our API definition.
+The Api-First-Hand plugin uses these methods to create test data generators specific for the data types of our API definition.
 When necessary, it composes generators from primitive types into generators for complex types, so that you end up with a set of generators that provide test data for your complete API.